 Most of our culinary herbs taste best when you treat them harshly.
 They lose flavour if you pamper them.
 Not basil.

 You can't feed basil too much.
 It will use everything you can throw at it and then ask for more.
 (Compost, compost tea, chook poo, fish fertiliser, mulch, anything...)
 Basil tastes best if well fed.
 If you want your basil to keep growing and producing leaves, keep feeding it.

 That also means that the best place to grow your basil is NOT together with herbs like rosemary, oregano, thyme etc. Those herbs need drier conditions and don't like a lot of nitrogen.
 Yes, they go well together with basil in the kitchen but not in the garden.

 As I already mentioned, basil is very aggressive about getting what it wants.
 It is also fast growing, so only plant it together with other vigorous plants that can hold their own against it.
 A well fed, mature sweet basil bush can easily measure three feet high and across.
 And the bush basils are not far behind.

 Basil is indeed a good companion plant for tomatoes.
 The two have the same growing requirements, are both vigorous plants, and grow to about the same size.
 Plant seeds at the same time and the two should get along splendidly.

 Also try growing basil under other fruiting plants that are prone to bug damage.
 It seems the strong scent either confuses the bugs or repels them.

-If you have a reasonably sized garden then growing basil requires hardly any work at all once you get a few plants going.
-Yes, basil plants die once they flower, but they also produce seed which germinates again.
+If you have a reasonably sized garden in a warm climate, then growing basil requires hardly any work at all once you get a few plants going.
+Yes, basil plants die once they flower, but they also produce seed which falls to the ground and germinates again.
 There is always some basil somewhere.